jeffh/Fox/docs/source/parallel/tutorial.rst

     }));

-:c:func:`FOXRunParallelProgram` does some cooperatively yielding by calling ``FOXSchedulerYield``.
+:c:func:`FOXRunParallelProgram` does some cooperatively yielding by calling :c:func:`FOXSchedulerYield`.
 Not yielding makes the scheduler view blocks of code as atomic.
 That's not what we want our Queue's code that we're testing.
 However, manually adding yield statements is time-consuming and error-prone.
 The better solution is to have a program do this for us...